Chanhassen now open · See locations

 Waabigwan Mashkiki cannabis edibles are produced under the Souree house brand — real-fruit cannabis gummies manufactured on the White Earth Indian Reservation with precise per-serving dosing.
 Cannabis edibles deliver THC and other cannabinoids through digestion rather than inhalation; the effect onset is slower (30-90 minutes) and longer-lasting (4-8 hours) than smoking.
 Minnesota Statute 342.09 caps single-day adult-use cannabis purchases of THC in edible form at 800 milligrams.
-Edibles are subject to the same 10% gross receipts cannabis tax (MN Stat 297G) as flower.
-Available at four open Waabigwan Minnesota dispensaries with a fifth Chanhassen location opening 2026.
+Edibles are subject to the same 15% gross receipts cannabis tax (MN Stat 295.81) as flower.
+Available at five open Waabigwan Minnesota dispensaries including Chanhassen in the Twin Cities west metro.

 Daily edible THC cap